bob-lee/react-joanne/README.md

 # Joanne Lee

-This is Joanne's website, shows images of her works.
+This is Joanne's website, shows her works.
 Images are dynamically served from `Firebase storage` and lazily loaded using `IntersectionObserver` API.
+All resources are cached by `workbox` service worker that makes the web faster on next visit and even when user lost the internet.
+Also the web will be server-side-rendered to make it faster and easier to be found by search engines.

 <img src="Joanne-home.PNG" width="60%">